CUHK-AIM-Group/EndoBench/README.md

 ```bash
 python run.py --data EndoBench --model Your_model_name
 ```
-#Qwen2.5-VL-7B-Instruct on EndoBench, Inference only
+**Demo**: Qwen2.5-VL-7B-Instruct on EndoBench, Inference only
 ```bash
 python run.py --data GMAI-MMBench_VAL --model Qwen2.5-VL-7B-Instruct --mode infer
 ```

 We provide the Performance comparison across 4 major categories in EndoBench among existing MLLMs:
 ![comparison](assets/comparison.jpg)
+For More Details, please see our paper.
 ## 🔍 Insights
 1. Endoscopy remains a challenging domain for MLLMs, with significant gaps between models and human expertise.
 Human experts achieve an average accuracy of 74.12\% in endoscopy tasks, while the top-performing model, Gemini-2.5-Pro, reaches only 49.53\%—a gap of roughly 25\%.